AguaClara/Textbook/Filtration/EStaRS_Design.rst

 The second pressure recovery constraint is in the backwash branch during backwash.
 During backwash the lowest trunk sees all the flow at a higher velocity than any branch does during forward filtration.
 Because the velocity is higher, the PR term will also be higher, so it must be constrainted to maintain even flow.

-In backwash there is no headloss through the sand bed because the sand is fully fluidized.
+In backwash there is no head loss through the sand bed because the sand is fully fluidized.
 The startup time in which it takes to fluidize the bed is ignored in this design.
-Thus the only headloss occurs from the flow expansion as water exits the fiter manifold out of the exits holes.
+Thus the only head loss occurs from the flow expansion as water exits the fiter manifold out of the exits holes.

-The initial estimate of headloss through the holes is :math:`HL_{FiBwOrifices} = 10cm`.
+The initial estimate of head loss through the holes is :math:`HL_{FiBwOrifices} = 10cm`.

-Using the headloss ratio, :math:`\Pi_{ManifoldHeadLoss}` , the allowable PR can be determined: :math:`PR_{FiBwManMax} = HL_{FiBwOrifices}*\Pi_{ManifoldHeadLoss}`
+Using the head loss ratio, :math:`\Pi_{ManifoldHeadLoss}` , the allowable PR can be determined: :math:`PR_{FiBwManMax} = HL_{FiBwOrifices}*\Pi_{ManifoldHeadLoss}`

 From above the PR estimate for the Backwash Branches exists.